dsusco/tp.net-armageddon.org/_site/_units/chimera-minervan.md

   - "transport"
 notes:
   |
-    May transport two infantry units without _Mounted_.
+    May transport two infantry units without _Jump Packs_ or _Mounted_.
 Armed with either a Multilaser, Heavy Bolter or Heavy Flamer.
 weapons:
   -
     id: "multilaser"